 As it is, I’m terrible about taking moments just to be.
-Sometimes I think I should take up smoking because it might force me to step out of my current preoccupation to breathe deeply.
+Sometimes I think I should take up smoking because it might force me to step out of a situation to breathe deeply.
 But I’m sure I would double-task my smoke trolling my phone for some absent, but obviously life-changing, email I’m not expecting.

 A few days ago, while enjoying a blissful afternoon in Washington Square Park, I coaxed Big E into laying on the artificial grass with me.
 We took a few minutes to look up at the trees.